SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Transmissions/Transmission.md

 		selectedPoint crTrace ]
 ```

 With transmissions, we would add an extra `postTransmission:` keyword to the message that we used before.
-The extra argument is a block that takes upto three arguments.
+The extra argument is a block that takes up to three arguments.
 The first argument, often called `destination`, is the presenter of the input port.
 The second argument, often called `origin`, is the presenter of the output port.
 The third argument is the transmitted object, without transformation applied to it.
 In our example, we only need access to the destination argument.
 That is why there is only one argument in the `postTransmission:` block.

 ```
 OverviewDetailPresenter >> connectPresenters